awslabs/aws-media-insights/README.md

 <img src="doc/images/nested_stacks.png" width=300>

+# Advanced Usage

+## How to add new operators:
+***(Difficulty: 60 minutes)***

+The GUI for this demo application loads media analysis data from Elasticsearch.
+If you create a new analysis operator (see the MIE [Implementation Guide](https://github.com/awslabs/aws-media-insights/blob/master/IMPLEMENTATION_GUIDE.md#4-implementing-a-new-operator-in-mie)) and you want to surface data from that new operator in this demo application, then edit `source/consumers/elastic/lambda_handler.py` and add your operator name to the list of `supported_operators`.
+Define a processing method to create Elasticsearch records from metadata JSON objects.
+This method should concatenate pages, flatten JSON arrays, add the operator name, add the workflow name, and add any other fields that can be useful for analytics.
+Call this processing method alongside the other processing methods referenced in the `lambda_handler()` entrypoint.

+Finally, you will need to write front-end code to retrieve your new operator's data from Elasticsearch and render it in the GUI.

 # Help

 Join our Gitter chat at [https://gitter.im/awslabs/aws-media-insights-engine](https://gitter.im/awslabs/aws-media-insights-engine).
 This public chat forum was created to foster communication between MIE developers worldwide.